TenderSure-Africa-SEZ/trific-platform-docs/docs/public/README.md

 ## Files

--   `logo.svg` - The main Trific logo displayed in the site header
+-   `logo.svg` - The main TRIFIC logo displayed in the site header
 -   `favicon.ico` - The site favicon shown in browser tabs

 ## Usage